 We are observing that parties in commercial relationships are bending over backwards to accommodate each other, as we are all in this together.
 Nonetheless, remain aware of contractual rights and obligations, including notices of cancellation that may be required if you are prevented from performing by the virus.

-The following Christian & Barton attorneys were selected for inclusion on the 2019 Virginia Super Lawyers list: Peter E. Broadbent Jr. (intellectual property); Christopher M. Gill (real estate); W. David Harless (business litigation); R. Braxton Hill IV (business litigation); Belinda D. Jones (civil litigation defense); Jonathan M. Joseph (health care); David B. Lacy (general litigation); Roman Lifson (civil litigation defense); Craig T. Merritt (business litigation); Michael J. Quinan (business litigation); Cliona M. Robb (energy and natural resources); Michael W. Smith (business litigation); E. Ford Stephens (insurance coverage); and Henry I. Willett III(civil litigation defense).
-In addition, S. Perry Coburn and Robert D. Michaux were both named to the 2019 Virginia Rising Stars list in the business litigation category.
+The following Christian & Barton attorneys were selected for inclusion on the 2020 Virginia Super Lawyers list: Peter E. Broadbent Jr. (intellectual property); S. Perry Coburn (business litigation); Christopher M. Gill (real estate); Michael C. Guanzon (business/corporate); W. David Harless (business litigation); R. Braxton Hill IV (business litigation); Belinda D. Jones (civil litigation defense); Jonathan M. Joseph (health care); David B. Lacy (general litigation); Roman Lifson (civil litigation defense); Craig T. Merritt (business litigation); Michael W. Smith (business litigation); E. Ford Stephens (insurance coverage); and Henry I. Willett III(civil litigation defense).
+In addition, Robert D. Michaux was named to the 2020 Virginia Rising Stars list in the business litigation category.

-These items have been provided as an informational service and do not constitute legal counsel or advice, which can only be rendered in the context of specific factual situations.
+This has been provided as an informational service and does not constitute legal counsel or advice, which can only be rendered in the context of specific factual situations.
 If a legal issue should arise, please contact an attorney listed or retain the assistance of other competent legal counsel.
 Case results depend on a variety of factors unique to each case and results do not guarantee or predict a similar result in any future case undertaken.